-Ok, now you have mastered support and resistance lines (well, with a little practice you’ll get there), so let’s move onto trend lines.
+Ok, now that we’ve covered support and resistance levels let’s move onto trend lines.

-The major difference between support and resistance lines and trend lines are that trend lines “typically” tend to be drawn in a diagonal direction.
+The only major difference between support and resistance lines are the fact that trend lines tend to be drawn in a diagonal direction.
 Support and resistance are drawn with straight horizontal lines.
-That’s not always the case, but it’s more often than not.

 When it comes to trading, a picture is definitely worth 1000 words.
-In order to better conceptualize trend lines, let’s have a closer look at both a rising and falling trend.
+In order to better conceptualize trend lines, let’s have a closer look at both rising and falling trends.

 Much like the support and resistance lines, you want to make sure you have “at least” 2 or more touches off a candlestick in order to consider it a trend.
 The more the merrier.

 Trend lines can also move sideways, which we typically label as a “consolidations”.
 You also have short, intermediate, and long term trend lines depending on the timeframe of the chart you’re looking at.